Living in a bug-infested house is a nightmare. But, that doesn’t mean you should expose yourself and your family to toxic fly traps.

 Most insecticides are loaded with harmful chemicals that can affect you, your family, your pets, and even your plants.
 In short, insecticides can be a hazard to any living body in your home.

 In this article, we’ll help you identify toxic fly traps to avoid using at home.
-We’ll also suggest some of the best toxin-free alternatives.
+We’ll also suggest some of the best toxin-free alternatives to help rid your home of flies, moths, and other insects.

 3 Toxic Fly Traps You Should Avoid Using Indoors